trandinhlam/MyPianoApp/README.md

 + Nodejs version >=14

-# How to run local environment step by step?
+# How to run local environment?

     npm i
     npm run dev

 Then open the browser at [http://localhost:3000/piano](http://localhost:3000/piano)

+# DevOps configurations:

+## Server architechture:

-# How to deploy using CI/CD process?
+## How to deploy using CI/CD process?

    +

 # Future improvements: